Left behind but not falling behind in rural China

 But there is hope.

-OneSky’s Village Model provides family skills training and community engagement activities that bring rural communities closer and assist weary grandparents.
+OneSky’s work in rural China provides family skills training and community engagement activities that bring rural communities closer and assist weary grandparents.

 And OneSky’s Early Learning Centers (ELC) provide village preschool programs for children ages three to six .